nemanja899/Favorita-Supermarket-Forecasting--Time-series/README.md

 FbProhet models are set to be trained in parallel , Colab had 54 CPU cores.
 Array with 1782 DataFrames is created and splited 5 or 3 times depending on a model.
 Had to delete trained models because of large memory consumption.

+### Note: FbProphet Notebook is large about 100MB, have to figure out how to upload it to repo.

 ## Custom Models and EDA